The General Crisis: Criticism

 No consensus on the occurrence of a general crisis has been established amongst scholars.
 Some scholars contend that the arguments in favour of a 'general crisis' in the 17th century do not stand up under scrutiny.
-For example, Dutch historian Niels Steensgaard (1978) pointed out that the Dutch Republic was enjoying an economic expansion – known as the Dutch Golden Age – at the time of the alleged crisis.
+For example, Danish historian Niels Steensgaard (1978) pointed out that the Dutch Republic was enjoying an economic expansion – known as the Dutch Golden Age – at the time of the alleged crisis.
 Anthony F. Upton argued in 2001 that violent popular protests were endemic in European societies, and such violent unrest was "generally directed at specific local problems, and did not challenge the legitimacy of the established order".

 Although protests in the 1630s and 1640s "rose to unusual levels" in some regions, Upton wrote: "Historians have attempted to see in the wave of unrest a 'general crisis', and the debate on this continues.
 The main factors arguing against linkage are the reality that the disorders remained specific to local circumstances, even where they coincided in time: they did not coalesce into broader movements.
 Above all, the demands of the rebels did not challenge the legitimacy of the rulers, but sought restoration of customary norms".

-Upton claimed that very few actually challenged monarchy as an institution, although many nobles preferred a different dynasty with themselves in power (for example, the Portuguese Restoration War (1640–1668) simply sought to replace the House of Habsburg with the House of Braganza).
-Almost all of the French princes leading the Fronde (1648–1653) were horrified by the execution of Charles I in 1649, which they regarded as regicide; unlike the majority of English rebels, they never became republicans.
+Upton claimed that very few actually challenged monarchy as an institution, although many nobles preferred a different dynasty with themselves in power.
+For example, the Portuguese Restoration War (1640–1668) simply sought to replace the House of Habsburg with the House of Braganza.
+Almost all of the French princes leading the Fronde (1648–1653) were horrified by the execution of Charles I in 1649, which they regarded as regicide; unlike the majority of English Parliamentarians, they never became republicans.